 My Dear Parishioners,

-This past Tuesday we welcomed Bishop Fitzgerald as he confirmed 28 of our young people.
-Please keep these young people and their families in your prayers.
-We pray that they will remain open to the gifts of the Holy Spirit and that they will be strengthened in their faith as they live out their baptismal commitment as young Catholic Christians.
-If you want to be specific in your prayers for them then you can pray for the seven gifts of the Holy Spirit to remain with them.
+In two weeks we will welcome Bishop Joseph Martino, Retired Bishop for the Diocese of Scranton, as he celebrates the sacrament of Confirmation for 35 of our young people.
+Please keep the young people and their families in your prayers.
+We pray that they will open their hearts to receive the gift of the Holy Spirit and that they will be strengthened in their faith to live out their baptismal commitment as young Catholic Christians.
+If you want to be specific in your prayers for them then you can pray for the seven gifts of the Holy Spirit to come to them.
 They are: Wisdom which helps us recognize the importance of others and the importance of keeping God central in our lives; Understanding which is the ability to comprehend the meaning of God’s message; Knowledge is the ability to think about and explore God’s revelation, and also to recognize there are mysteries of faith beyond us; Counsel is the ability to see the best way to follow God’s plan when we have choices that relate to him; Fortitude is the courage to do what one knows is right; Piety helps us pray to God in true devotion; and Fear of the Lord is the feeling of amazement before God, who is all-present, and whose friendship we do not want to lose.
 If you know one of these young people, please encourage them on their journey of faith.

 God Bless You,